Teaching and learning

 • Can you hear the child’s voice?

-• Do you get a feel for the child’s play?
+• Do you get a feel of the child’s play?

 2. What should you include?